viral32111/zare/README.md

 A slash command Discord bot for interacting with my dedicated server, operating on Cloudflare Workers.

+**I cancelled my dedicated server from [Zare](https://zare.com) in April of 2022, therefore I no longer develop or maintain this bot.**

 ## License

 Copyright (C) 2021-2022 [viral32111](https://viral32111.com).